 The developing countries are working to become like the developed countries.

-It’s still not properly defined though… exactly what the ultimate goal is.
+It’s still not adequately defined precisely what the ultimate goal is.

 What’s surprising is: